mrbenhowl/messageCheckr/README.md

 - Support for position delimited messages
 - The ability to check floating point numbers
 - Converter for Cucumber.js datatable to enable use in cucumber tests (separate repo)
+- Refactor - review any TODOs in the code
 - Improve unit tests - more coverage (e.g. errors) and more stubbing
 - Add unit test code coverage reports
 - The ability to check <?xml version="1.0" encoding="UTF-8" standalone="yes"?> for JMS messages